BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 ## Base Policies
-A series of ["base" policies](../build/ansible/templates/network_access_policies) exist for the container platform specifically.
-These base policies are applied relative to the namespaces they need to be enforced upon; for example, the lab base policies are maintained in `/bcgov/platform-services/non-production/kamloops/lab/ocp311` while the production pathfinder base policies are maintained in `/bcgov/platform-services/production/kamloops/pathfinder`.
+A series of ["base" policies](https://github.com/BCDevOps/platform-services/tree/master/security/aporeto/build/ansible/templates/network_access_policies) exist for the Platform specifically.
+These platform-level base policies are applied relative to the namespaces they need to be enforced upon; for example, the lab base policies are maintained in `/bcgov/platform-services/non-production/kamloops/lab/ocp311` while the production pathfinder base policies are maintained in `/bcgov/platform-services/production/kamloops/pathfinder`.
 These base policies are used to ensure that the OpenShift platform operates correctly with Aporeto deployed and are configured during the installation of Aporeto into the platform.
-They do not leverage the [**BCGov NetworkSecurityPolicy Operator**](../architecture/high_level_design.md#the-bcgov-networksecuritypolicy-operator) that is used for managing application specific access policies, and as a result, these policies can only be managed by the Aporeto ansible playbook or through the Aporeto CLU/UI with the appropriate permissions.
+They do not leverage the [**BCGov NetworkSecurityPolicy Operator**](../architecture/high_level_design.md#the-bcgov-networksecuritypolicy-operator) that is used for managing application specific policies, and as a result, the platform-level base policies can only be managed by the Aporeto ansible playbook or through the Aporeto CLU/UI with the appropriate permissions by the users with the admin access to the Platform.
 The playbook is the preferred method for updating base policies and ensuring all changes are captured in code.

 Please refer to the **Playbook Flow** section of the Ansible [Build Docs ](../build/ansible/readme.md#playbook-flow-install) for a list of the base policies and their descriptions.
 These are created in the `apply_policies.yml` section of the playbook.

 ### Policy Naming Conventions
 There are no hard restrictions on what developers will use for naming their policies.
-Every policy created by an end-user in the platform will be have a name that follows the convention:
+Every policy created by an end-user in the platform should have a name that follows the convention:
 - `custom-[object-type]-[object-name]`

 Developers can use any name that they wish for the `object-name`, however, it should be easy to determine what the policy does by it's name.
 This will help other team members when they are reviewing these objects.
 Some examples are outlined in the [developer guide](../docs/CustomPolicy.md).